higagan/jekyll-now/_posts/2017-05-06-CreateAndInsertBinarySearchTreeUsingRecursion.md

 published: true
 category: Algorithm
 ---
 Here, we will learn to insert elements in BST using recursion.
-For iterative approach [click here].{{ site.baseurl }}{% post_url 2017-05-6-CreateAndInsertBinarySearchTreeUsingLoop %}

 ``` java